geeks-r-us/anbox-playstore-installer/README.md

 ~~https://geeks-r-us.de/2017/08/26/android-apps-auf-dem-linux-desktop/~~
 https://geeks-r-us.de/2018/09/04/anbox-update-overlay/

-Tested with Anbox Snap 145
+Tested with Anbox Snap 173

+COMMANDS:
+ --clean    remove downloads and temporary files

 If you find this piece of software useful and or want to support it's development think of buying me a coffee https://www.buymeacoffee.com/YdV7B1rex